Lucas0707-pt/drone_auto_land/README.md

 ## Note

-You need to add your camera matrix and distortion coefficients in the `uav_camera_sim.py` file.
+You need to add your camera matrix and distortion coefficients in the 'camera_parameters' folder.